Tankerness: Prehistory

 The Howie of the Manse is a ruined broch on the southern shore of Loch of Tankerness.
 Further east at Taing of Beeman there is a scattered prehistoric settlement, the remains of which are of unknown provenance.

-In 1867 at nearby Groatsetter a fringed woollen hood was discovered lying in peat.
+In 1867 at nearby Groatsetter the fringed woollen Orkney Hood was discovered lying in peat.
 It has thought to date from the late Iron Age and may be the oldest textile ever found in Britain.

 History

 The Orkney Museum is located in Tankerness House, Kirkwall.
 This town house was acquired by James Baikie of Tankerness in 1641.
 Baikie was a successful Kirkwall merchant and a descendant of Paul Baikie, navigator to King Håkon IV of Norway.

 To the south of Loch of Tankerness, is the Hall of Tankerness.
 This is a 19th-century farm steading on the site of the 12th-century drinking hall of Erling of Tankerness.
 Nearby is a pier, once used by the herring fleets.

 Rerwick Head is the site of a Second World War battery.
 A variety of concrete buildings remain, including those that housed two six-inch guns salvaged from the battleship HMS Iron Duke.
 The guns, supported by powerful searchlights, guarded the approaches to Shapinsay Sound.